MicrosoftDocs/winrt-api/windows.ui.xaml/applicationrequirespointermode.md

 # ApplicationRequiresPointerMode

 ## -description
-Specifies the interaction experiences for non-pointer devices such as an Xbox controller or remote control.
+Specifies the interaction experiences for non-pointer devices such as an game controller or remote control.